mbenneticha/OSU-CS/README.md

 # OSU-CS290

-+ This repository will contain assingments for OSU CS290 Course.
++ This repository will contain assignments for OSU CS290 Course.